microsoft/MixedReality-WebRTC/README.md

 The official documentation is hosted at https://microsoft.github.io/MixedReality-WebRTC/.

 - The [User Manual](https://microsoft.github.io/MixedReality-WebRTC/manual/) contains a general overview and some tutorials.
+  - The [Hello, Unity world!](docs/manual/helloworld-unity.md) tutorial introduces the Unity integration by building a simple chat client.
+  - The Hello, C# world! tutorial (under construction) introduces the C# API.
 - An [API reference](https://microsoft.github.io/MixedReality-WebRTC/api/) is also available for the C# library and the Unity integration.

 ## Getting Started